Nothing Without Us Too is a collection of 27 multi-genre stories where we are out in front and not merely token characters!

 “This is why books like Nothing Without Us Too are so important.
 Stories featuring disabled characters that are written by disabled authors themselves are inherently stories of transformation and the new—because they come from people who’ve had to view the world in different ways in order to get by, to survive, to thrive in ways that only we know how.
 Disabled authors don’t just ‘fix disability in their stories—they go about fixing, as it were, the entire world.”Amanda Leduc, author of Disfigured: On Fairy Tales, Disability, and Making Space, and The Centaur’s Wife (from the foreword in Nothing Without Us Too)

-The anthology will be released on September 15, 2022, and is (or will be soon) available for pre-order in ebook, paperback, and/or audiobook formats from Renaissance, Chapters-Indigo, and these online book sellers.
+The anthology will be released on September 15, 2022, and is (or will be soon) available for pre-order in ebook, paperback, and/or audiobook formats from Renaissance, Chapters-Indigo, Another Story Bookshop, and these online book sellers.
 Please follow this blog or our Facebook or Twitter accounts for further updates on where to buy it!

 Scroll to read more about the book, find out who are the contributors, and check out the wee story teasers!
 And again, a huge thank you to Indigenous artist and writer April Laramey for her brick-wall painting in this cover design.
 We love it!

 Multi-genre fiction where once again, we are the stars.